 You can also click to expand the product and select the Details tab to see each supplier name, supplier code, and supplier price recorded for that product.

-When ordering stock, a product with multiple suppliers recorded will default to the supplier code and supplier price for the Supplier that has been selected on the order.
+When ordering stock, a product with multiple suppliers recorded will default to the supplier code and supplier price for the supplier that has been selected on the order.

-If a different supplier is selected after the product(s) have been added, the supplier code and supplier price will dynamically change to match what is recorded for that product.
+If a different supplier is selected after the products have been added, the supplier code and supplier price will dynamically change to match what is recorded for that product.

 Supplier information can be viewed for each product from within the stock order by clicking the product to expand.